VinnieRossi/katacoda-scenarios/rhoar-spring-messaging/02-read-content-from-a-database.md

     &lt;/dependency&gt;
 </pre>

+We add H2 to a Maven profile to ensure that it is available for local running and testing but _not_ in OpenShift.

-If Spring Boot sees a database like H2 on the classpath it will automatically configure an in-memory one for us as well as all the connection Beans necessary to connect to it.
-We've chosen to override these settings in the ``application-local.properties``{{open}} file to demonstrate that you can interact with Spring Boot's auto-configuration quite easily.
+If Spring Boot sees a database like H2 on the classpath it will automatically configure the connection code necessary to use it.
+We've chosen to override a couple of these settings in the ``application-local.properties``{{open}} file to demonstrate that you can interact with Spring Boot's auto-configuration quite easily.

 **2. Create an Entity class**